ATinyFish3/ATinyFish3.github.io/files/CURRICULUM-VITAE.md

 - Software Engineering - including using version control such as GitHub, working with a team using agile development, acting as project manager
 	- Python
 	- C
-- Networking - including using Netkit (virtualised networking), Wireshark, and tools such as Nmap
+- Networking - including Netkit (virtualised networking), Wireshark, and tools such as Nmap
 - Information Management - including using PostgreSQL, UML diagrams
 - Machine Learning
 - Reverse Engineering Assembly Code